jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 - CPU (Without dGPU): Intel Pentium G4560, Intel Core i3-7100 or better.
 (Intel 7th gen or newer Pentium or better)
 - RAM: 8GB or more
 - Storage: 60GB SSD storage for Jellyfin files and transcoding cache.
 - Graphics: Intel HD 6xx (7th gen integrated graphics) or newer, Nvidia GTX 16 / RTX 20 series or newer (excluding GTX 1650).
-Intel recommended over Nvidia, AMD and Apple Silicon not recommended.
+Intel is recommended over Nvidia.
+AMD and Apple Silicon are not recommended.

 :::note These are Recommended Specs